ethan375/microblog-2/README.md

 3. install the dependencies found in the Pipfile
 4. once everything has finished installing run `flask run` once the dev server is up navigate to localhost:5000 in your web browser

+navigating to `localhost:5000/` or `localhost:500/index` will render an html template and display posts from users